-My understanding of the Lords supper growing up was that it was a time to examine myself, it was a time for introspecting.
-When we would observe the Lords supper the lights were dimmed and soft music was played to set the mood as somber and glum, we were then told to bow our heads and examine our recent track record.
-We were then to confess our sins to God so that we could be forgiven, cleansed, and qualify to partake of communion.
-I'm not sure how far back I was supposed to examine my performance record.
-I am guessing that I only needed to examine myself as far back as the last communion when I had also been forgiven, cleansed, and qualified at that time as well (tongue in cheek).
-Where did we come up with the idea that the Lords supper is supposed to be focused on me and not the Lord?
-Is the Lord a double talker ... are we forgiven and cleansed of all our sins but at the Lords supper we need to be cleansed of more sins?
+My understanding of the Lord's supper growing up was that it was a time to examine myself; it was a time for introspecting.
+When we would observe the Lord's supper, the lights were dimmed, and soft music was played to make the mood somber and glum.
+We were then told to bow our heads and examine our recent track record.
+We were then to confess our sins to God so we could be forgiven, cleansed, and qualify to partake of communion.
+I'm unsure how far back I was supposed to examine my performance record.
+I am guessing that I only needed to examine myself as far back as the last communion when I had also been forgiven, cleansed, and qualified at that time (tongue in cheek).
+Where did we come up with the idea that the Lord's supper is supposed to be focused on me and not the Lord?
+Is the Lord a double talker, are we forgiven and cleansed of all our sins but at the Lord's supper, we need to be cleansed of more sins?
 How does this make any sense?

 1 Corinthians 11:28 Everyone ought to examine themselves before they eat of the bread and drink from the cup.

 This is the supportive verse that is usually read during a clergy-led communion.
-Seems to make sense doesn't it?
+It seems to make sense.
 Hmmm, I guess the bible does tell me to examine myself.
-But wait, what if we read more of Pauls letter and we don't skip around the Bible using single verses as proof text for our church traditions.
+But wait, what if we read more of Paul's letter and don't skip around the Bible using single verses as proof text for our church traditions?

-Instead of reading the whole letter written by Paul let us briefly take a look at a bigger section of the letter so that we can see some of the contexts as Paul corrects an abuse of the Lords supper among these believers in Corinth.
+Instead of reading the letter written by Paul, let us briefly take a look at a more extensive section of the letter so that we can see some of the contexts as Paul corrects an abuse of the Lord's supper among these believers in Corinth.

 This is perhaps the best commercial ever and it is not put out by a Christian organization.

 At some point, we will have to move forward and leave behind the spectator sport that is the modern institutional church.
-How can we be satisfied with coming to a building, singing, putting some money in a plate, hearing a sermon, and then going home?
-Back when I was a churchgoer I did my best to stay enthusiastic about the "go to church" experience.
+How can we be satisfied with coming to a building, singing, putting money on a plate, hearing a sermon, and then going home?
+As a churchgoer, I did my best to stay enthusiastic about the "go to church" experience.
 The Bible teaches that we are the Church (ekklesia).
-Sitting passively in a pew while only a select few (clergy) exercise their gifts was never prescribed in the Bible and for good reason.
-One of the reasons being that the least effective method of long term retention is the sermon method.
-When an individual stands in front of a group of people and gives a sermon the amount of instruction that is retained is only around 5%.
+Sitting passively in a pew while only a select few (clergy) exercise their gifts was never prescribed in the Bible, and for a good reason.
+One of the reasons is that the least effective method of long-term retention is the sermon method.
+When an individual stands before a group of people and gives a sermon, the amount of instruction retained is only around 5%.
 I have several Christian friends that go to church.
-Occasionally I will ask them "how was church on Sunday?"
-The majority of the time the church experience is usually described by how well the pastors' sermon was.
-The typical response is "church was good, pastor brought a good sermon".
-My response is "that's wonderful, tell me about the sermon".
+Occasionally I will ask them, "how was the church on Sunday?"
+Most of the time, the church experience is usually described by how well the pastor's sermon was.
+The typical response is, "church was good; the pastor brought a good sermon."
+My answer is, "that's wonderful; tell me about the sermon."
 It is at this point that I usually get the deer in headlights look.
-My friends that know me are well aware of the point that I am making and so they just laugh it off and we begin discussing other things.
+My friends that know me are well aware of the fact that I am making, and so they laugh it off and we begin discussing other things.

 THE PASTOR: OBSTACLE TO EVERY-MEMBER FUNCTIONING by Frank Viola.
 The following is excerpted from Chapter 5 of Pagan Christianity?: Exploring the Roots of Our Church Practices.
 Bold emphasis is mine.